 CAEN RFID reader meets Japanese radio regulations; Swissbit, Micron partner on IoT edge-to-cloud security; NXP intros BLE wireless audio solution; Reyax Technology unveils NFC RFID reader module; Semtech, Amazon Web Services team up on IoT track-and-trace; HiveMQ enables IoT data integration to AWS; LoRa Alliance offers certification for SCHC over LoRaWAN.

 With RFID use growing in retail and healthcare, which sectors will be the next to embrace the technology on a widespread basis?

-View the PDFs and recordings from RFID Journal's recent online event.
+View the PDF and recording from RFID Journal's recent online event.